Wesleyan-Media-Project/fb_ad_scraper/README.md

 ### Directories to store the files

-When run continuously, the script will generate a large number of files.
+When run continuously, the script will generate a large number of files including screenshots, videos, images and audios.
 For this reason, we order the files on the basis of the media type and also by the month and year when the files were downloaded.
 Without this, the number of files can become so large that it will substantially slow down, or even preclude, normal operations on files (e.g. list files, or find a specific file and copy it).

 Create the following tree of subdirectories inside the folder where you will be running the script.
 The `m...` folder will need to match the month and year of when you are launching your scripts.
 Here is an example: